zachlite/TBSWebsite/README.md

 TBSWebsite
 ==========

-This website provides users a place to get more information about and contact the creator of the app Tiny Big Squares.
+A website to support the app, "Tiny Big Squares" - a project by Zach Lite.

+The website provides a download link, as well as contact information.